 In addition, if the presence of hepatic disease or hepatic dysfunction of sufficient magnitude to predispose to lactic acidosis is confirmed, therapy with AVANDAMET should be discontinued.

-In a 4- to 6-year comparative trial (ADOPT) of glycemic control with monotherapy in drug-naive patients recently diagnosed with type 2 diabetes mellitus, an increased incidence of bone fracture was noted in female patients taking rosiglitazone.
-Over the 4- to 6-year period, the incidence of bone fracture in females was 9.3% (60/645) for rosiglitazone versus 3.5% (21/605) for glyburide and 5.1% (30/590) for metformin.
+Long-term trials (ADOPT and RECORD) show an increased incidence of bone fracture in patients, particularly female patients, taking rosiglitazone [see ADVERSE REACTIONS].
 This increased incidence was noted after the first year of treatment and persisted during the course of the trial.
 The majority of the fractures in the women who received rosiglitazone occurred in the upper arm, hand, and foot.
 These sites of fracture are different from those usually associated with postmenopausal osteoporosis (e.g., hip or spine).
 Other trials suggest that this risk may also apply to men, although the risk of fracture among women appears higher than that among men.
 The risk of fracture should be considered in the care of patients treated with rosiglitazone, and attention given to assessing and maintaining bone health according to current standards of care.

 Vitamin B12 Levels